"If you have it, you've gotta use it."

 By Monday afternoon, Aaron and Abe are both suffering from the effects of a great deal of time travel - they are unable to write correctly.
 Remember when they put their hands into the machine?

 At this point, the narrator, Hooded Aaron, reminds us that HE, of course, does NOT come from a timeline where everything worked out perfectly.
 In fact, he was never originally at the party.
 He has no idea how long it will take for Aaron Three to "reverse-engineer a perfect moment".
 From what we see in the film, though, for Abe Two and Aaron Three, it appears to work first time.
 The jealous ex is arrested and jailed.
 The End.

 On Monday night Aaron Three crashes at Abe's house.
 Abe Two cannot sleep.
 And with that problem resolved, everybody lives happily ever after.

 With the following exceptions.

-Aaron Prime wakes up in his own attic after being drugged for 24 hours by his double.
+Aaron Prime wakes up in his own attic after being drugged for several days by his double.

 Abe Prime wakes up in his bathroom after being gassed for 24 hours by his double.